Stepsize errors in the $N$-body problem: discerning Mercury's true possible long-term orbits: Discussion

-Finally, we mention that pericenter resolution is not a problem unique to planetary systems.
-Indeed, we expect resolving pericenter to be important in a variety of $N$-body systems, such as stellar clusters and galaxies.
+Finally, we mention that pericentre resolution is not a problem unique to planetary systems.
+Indeed, we expect resolving pericentre to be important in a variety of $N$-body systems, such as stellar clusters and galaxies.
 Future work can explore this issue.